How to Make a Free Business Email Address

 • Click Password Generator to create a strong password

-HostGator gives you unlimited storage on all plans, so we recommend that you set the size of your mailbox to Unlimited.
+HostGator gives you unlimited storage on all plans, so I recommend setting the size of your mailbox to Unlimited.

 Create first free business email account username at HostGator

 Finally, click Create Account.
-Now you have a shiny new email address.
+You now have a shiny new email address.

-You can set up email forwarding if you’d like, but the last thing we need to do is log in to webmail.
-Webmail is like an email client that runs in your browser.
+You can set up email forwarding if you’d like, but the last step is to log in to webmail.
+Webmail is just an email client that runs in your browser.

 Step 4: Read Your Free Business Email at HostGator